Call us

 It remains a favoured long-term asset for wealth preservation.

-Bonds are fixed-income instruments in which funds are loaned to the issuers (governments/companies) in exchange for regular interest.
+Bonds are fixed-income instruments in which loans are provided to the issuers (governments/companies) in exchange for regular interest.

 These may be categorised as short-term or long-term investments, each having a varying level of credit risk depending on the issuer.

-Government bonds are safest, but corporate bonds may provide higher returns, but at greater risk.
+Government bonds are quite safe, but corporate bonds may provide higher returns at greater risk.

 Bond markets also enable pre-maturity trading, thereby providing the scope for capital appreciation.